Belmont Stakes to bring exciting, controversial Triple Crown run to an end

 CLICK HERE TO GET THE FOX NEWS APP

-Also racing Saturday is Master Fencer, a colt who could become the first with Japanese connections to win at Belmont.
+Also racing Saturday is Master Fencer, a colt who could become the first with Japanese-based horse to win at Belmont.
 Everfast finished second at the Preakness and is looking for his second win in 12 starts.

 The race starts at 6:30 p.m.
 EST.